ArthikaChinnusamy/Walmart-Sales-Data-Analysis/README.md

 **About Data**

 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
-The data contains 17 columns and 1000 rows:
+The data contains 17 columns and 1000 rows.

 **Business Questions To Answer**